manuelvulp/require-alias/README.md

 var Alias = require('../lib/require-alias');

 /**
- * In current descriptions context, ALIAS_ROOT points to path that is currently set
+ * In this description, ALIAS_ROOT points to path that is currently set
  * as root in Alias library and ROOT points to the root of this project.
 Also do
- * note that all directories are surrounded with {} just to avoid confusion *
+ * note that all paths are surrounded with {} just to avoid confusion *
  * --------------------------------------------------------------------------------
  *
  * By default ALIAS_ROOT points to your projects main file / runnable.
 Currently we
  * are running {example/app.js} file which means our ALIAS_ROOT points to
- * {ROOT/example/} folder.
-Say we wanted that all our aliases should be relative to
+ * {ROOT/example/} directory.
+Say we want our alias to include files from project
- * absolute root, so we manually configure this.
- */
+ * root.
+We manually configure alias root to point one directory up */

 Alias.configure.root('../');

 /**
  * Everything is now relative to {/example/../} aka {ROOT}
- * Lets setup few aliases to point to some folders
+ * Lets setup few aliases to point to some directories */
- */

 Alias.configure.paths({